Charles E. Bernard: Early life and work

 Charles Bernard was born in 1893 in Beaverton, Oregon.
-He lived on his family's hayfarm in Beaverton, on land that amounted to 60 acre at least as early as the mid-1920s.
+He lived on his family's hay farm in Beaverton, on land that amounted to 60 acre at least as early as the mid-1920s.
 He developed an interest in aviation as a teenager.
 In the mid-1910s, he became friends with some students at the Adcox School of Aviation, in Portland, and after learning that they were assembling an experimental glider, he invited them to his family's hayfield for test flights in which a galloping horse would launch the glider for flights of up to a thousand feet.
 Bernard's father had been unaware of these activities, which he considered immature and not good preparation for any career, and when he learned of them in 1916, he put a stop to them; the glider strip closed.
 Bernard finished school and began working as an automobile salesman.
 He opened a Chevrolet dealership that year, with Elmer Stipe.
 Until his father's death in 1928, Bernard kept his interest in aviation to himself.